 Both aquatic and terrestrial ecosystems stagger under the enormous weight of pollution; delicately balanced relationships built over thousands of years, suffocating in polythene waste and depleting the little freshwater available for human consumption.
-In order to combat the threat of pollution and the looming water crisis, we have put in place strict practices to govern our water usage and waste management.
+In order to combat the threat of pollution and the looming water crisis, we have put in place strict practices to govern our waste management and water usage.